 - 7.1 Future Agenda Items.
 The City Manager, the City Attorney, the Mayor, or any two Councilmembers may request that an item be added to a future agenda for Council action.
 The City Manager shall provide a quarterly report to Council regarding the status of future agenda items, which may include a request to remove items from the list of future agenda items.
-Any item may be removed for the future agenda items list by a majority vote of the City Council.

-- 7.2 Preparation of Agenda.
+Any item may be removed for the future agenda items list by a majority vote of the City Council. - 7.2 Preparation of Agenda.
 The City Clerk shall prepare the agenda in consultation with the City Manager, the Mayor, and the City Attorney.
 Absent exigent circumstances, an item will be scheduled for Council action no sooner than 14 days after receipt of a request to add the item to the future agenda items list.
 Any item requiring preparation of a staff report requires City Manager approval or, in case of a report prepared by City Attorney's Office staff, City Attorney approval, before being added to an agenda.
 The Mayor, in consultation with the City Manager and the City Clerk, shall determine the order of items on the agenda.

 - 7.3 Agenda Item Descriptions.
 Each agenda item shall include a brief general description of the matter to be discussed (approximately 20 words in length), including any action that may be taken under the California Environmental Quality Act, and should generally include the recommendation of the City Manager.

 - 7.4 Staff Reports.
 Staff reports should include the following sections:

 - 1. Subject

 - 2. Recommended Action

-- Reasons for Recommendation
+- 2. Reasons for Recommendation

 - 3. Sustainability Impact

 - 4. Fiscal Impact

 - 5. California Environmental Quality Act

 - 7.5 Agenda Publication.
-Agenda packets should be published and delivered to Councilmembers no later than the Thursday prior to a Tuesday Council meeting.
-Councilmembers are encouraged to contact staff in advance for
+Agenda packets for a regular meeting should be published and delivered to Councilmembers no later than the Wednesday prior to a Tuesday Council meeting.
+Councilmembers are encouraged to contact staff in advance for answers to questions regarding an agenda packet.
+Written communications addressed to Council shall be forwarded to Council and made available to members of the public, consistent with the requirements of the Brown Act.

-- answers to questions regarding an agenda packet.
-Written communications addressed to Council shall be forwarded to Council and made available to members of the public, consistent with the requirements of the Brown Act. - 7.6 Supplemental Materials.
-Supplemental reports received by the City Clerk after the agenda is published but before 12:00 p.m. on the Monday prior to the City Council meeting shall be published and delivered to Councilmembers at 5:00 p.m. on Monday.
-Supplemental reports received by the City Clerk after 12:00 p.m. on Monday but before 4:00 p.m. on the day of the meeting shall be published and delivered to Councilmembers prior to the Council meeting.
+- 7.6 Supplemental Materials.
+Supplemental reports and materials received by the City Clerk after the agenda is published but before 12:00 p.m. on the Monday prior to the City Council meeting shall be published and delivered to Councilmembers at 5:00 p.m. on Monday.
+Supplemental reports and materials received by the City Clerk after 12:00 p.m. on Monday but before 4:00 p.m. on the day of the meeting shall be published and delivered to Councilmembers prior to the Council meeting.
+Council questions and staff-prepared responses will be included in supplemental materials provided to Council and the public.